SansGuidon/bookmarks/README.md

 * [brunopulis/awesome-a11y](https://github.com/brunopulis/awesome-a11y) - A curated list about accessibility / A11Y
 * [Akbar](http://howlowck.github.io/Akbar/) - A bookmarklet that simulates various types user experiences.
 It is an education tool that will hopefully educate people about web accessibility. **See also** [GitHub repository](https://github.com/howlowck/Akbar)
 * [Revenge.css](http://heydonworks.com/revenge_css_bookmarklet/) - is a CSS bookmarklet that reports bad html using pseudo content.
 If the page you use it with has malformed links, deprecated attributes, <div>s inside inline elements, inaccessible buttons, badly nested sections or other errors, you'll see some ugly, pink errors written in nobody's favourite font: Comic Sans. **See also** [GitHub repository](https://github.com/Heydon/REVENGE.CSS)
+* [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) - WAVE can identify many accessibility and Web Content Accessibility Guideline (WCAG) errors, but also facilitates human evaluation of web content. **Bonus** [WAVE Browser Extensions](https://wave.webaim.org/extension/)
+* [Contrast Ratio](https://contrast-ratio.com) - Easily calculate color contrast ratios.
+Passing WCAG was never this easy!
+* [debugCSS](https://imbrianj.github.io/debugCSS/) - (X)HTML debugging tool built with CSS | debugCSS is meant to be loaded on an existing page to highlight potentially broken, malformed or legacy (X)HTML.
+Not all "errors" are created equally, so they are color coded to highlight severity.
+Green is "probably not a big problem", yellow is "worth looking at" and red is "you really should fix this." **See also** [GitHub repository](https://github.com/imbrianj/debugCSS)

 ## Design Humor
 * [Jon Moore](https://medium.com/ux-power-tools/100-excuses-for-designers-517344cdd910) - 100 Excuses for Designers, Because sometimes you need one!
 * [Jon Moore](https://medium.com/ux-power-tools/guilty-pleasures-for-designers-b34f2a3f604a) - Guilty Pleasures for Designers